e12chaos/BINF6250F25/README.md

 We decided early to use separate helper functions to make the code more modular and testable, which paid off throughout development.
 Tiange was highly responsive, organized, and easy to collaborate with.

 I especially enjoyed building the helper functions and thinking through how to structure the code for scalability in future applications.
+We just need to figure out how to pull them in now.

 ## Other member
 Other members' reflections on the project